habibcomsats/NVFlare/docs/examples/hello_pt.rst

 ``get_prop()`` as well as get services provided by the underlying infrastructure.
 You can find more details in the :ref:`documentation <fl_context>`.

-NVIDIA FLARE Server & Application
+[BLINDED] FLARE Server & Application
 ---------------------------------

-In this exercise, you can use the default settings, which leverage NVIDIA FLARE built-in components for NVIDIA FLARE server.
+In this exercise, you can use the default settings, which leverage [BLINDED] FLARE built-in components for [BLINDED] FLARE server.

 These built-in components are commonly used in most deep learning scenarios.

-However, you are encouraged to build your own components to fully customize NVIDIA FLARE to meet your environment, which we will demonstrate in the following exercises.
+However, you are encouraged to build your own components to fully customize [BLINDED] FLARE to meet your environment, which we will demonstrate in the following exercises.